Shudra: Commentary

 Dr Bhim Rao Ambedkar, a social reformer, believed that there were initially only three varnas: the Brahmin, Kshatriya and Vaishya, and that the Shudras were the Kshatriyas who were denied the Upanayana, an initiation ritual, by the Brahmins.
 This claim has been contested by historians such as R. S. Sharma.
-Sharma criticized Ambedkar for relying solely on translations of texts for his information, and stated Ambedkar wrote the book with the sole purpose to prove Shudras were of high caste origin, which was very popular among the highly educated parts of the lower castes during that time period.
+Sharma criticised Ambedkar for relying solely on translations of texts for his information, and stated Ambedkar wrote the book with the sole purpose to prove Shudras were of high caste origin, which was very popular among the highly educated parts of the lower castes during that time period.

 Sri Aurobindo states Shudra and the other varna is a concept found in all human beings in different proportions.
 He states that this was externalised and mechanised into a system quite different from what it was intended.

-The tenets of Vedic Hinduism in north India held less sway in the south, where the societal divisions were simply Brahmin and Shudra.
-However, some non-Brahmins adopted the classification of Sat Shudra (clean Shudra) in an attempt to distinguish themselves from other non-Brahmin communities.
+The tenets of Vedic Hinduism in north India held less sway in the south, where the societal divisions were simply three distinguishable classes, the Brahmins, the non-Brahmins and the Dalits.
+The two intermediate dvija varnas—the Kshatriyas and Vaishyas—did not exist.